One of the most difficult sections of the new HSC Chemistry syllabus is spectroscopy in Module 8

 Need some extra help?
 We’ve got you covered at Talent 100

-All of our Sydney learning centres are now open in Term 3 (Burwood, Chatswood, Epping, Hurstville & Sydney CBD), so you can brush-up on your Chemistry skills before exams start.
+We have learning centres in Sydney (Burwood, Chatswood, Epping, Hurstville & Sydney CBD), so you can brush-up on your Chemistry skills before exams start.
 We’ve also created our own handy Pocket Guide containing data sheets for Mathematics, Physics and Chemistry – they can be found by asking our Student Services team at the front desk!

 We also have online classes available for students in NSW – so you won’t miss out on any valuable Chemistry time this year!
 Take advantage of our 1-1 classes where you can get your past papers marked, ask questions about homework, or just speak to one of our HSC Chemistry Mentors.